 The LegalZoom customer service impressed us, but it still wasn’t enough to make up for the unreasonably high prices of packages and features.

-That said, if you’re looking for the best value possible in an incorporation service, we recommend ZenBusiness.
-This service is far less expensive than LegalZoom, has more features and thousands of positive online reviews.
+That said, if you’re looking for the best value possible in an incorporation service, see ZenBusiness.
+This service is less expensive than LegalZoom and has more features and thousands of positive online reviews.

 As we mentioned above, LegalZoom is one of the most popular incorporation services available, but we found that does not translate into better value for their customers.
 In fact, LegalZoom fell toward the bottom of our list for price vs. value because of one main factor.

-While LegalZoom offers a $149 package to form incorporate, the number of upsells can get overwhelming — and expensive.
-Long story short, you will most likely end up spending significantly more through LegalZoom because of this.
+While LegalZoom offers a $149 package to incorporate, the number of upsells can get overwhelming — and expensive.
+Long story short, you might end up spending significantly more through LegalZoom because of this.

-LegalZoom was founded in 1999, and they’ve served over 3.6 million customers since then.
-While their focus isn’t solely on business formation services, they have helped form over 1 million business to date.
+LegalZoom was founded in 1999, and they’ve served more than 6 million customers since then.
+While their focus isn’t solely on business formation services, they have helped form more than 2 million businesses to date.

-If you look through LegalZoom customer reviews on any third-party site, you will almost always find a large number of one-star ratings and equally as many five-star reviews.
-Overall, LegalZoom customers seem to be either thrilled or disappointed, but their average review scores lag well behind some of their competitors.
+If you look through LegalZoom customer reviews on any third-party site, you will almost always find many more positive reviews than negative ones.
+Overall, LegalZoom customers seem to be mostly satisfied but their average review scores are often just slightly lower than some competitors.